ArcticAxi/wispsofgrief/source/poems/that_night.md

 some days
 I think about that night
+in Germany
-in Germany, a day's drive from home in a restaurant, was it Chinese? or Indian?
+a day's drive from home
+in a restaurant
+was it Chinese?
+or Indian?

 I can't remember much